Do I think it’s wise for you to pay off your mortgage early?

 7. You anticipate severe inflation.

 Inflation is a debtor’s best friend.
 If you have a fixed rate mortgage with a very high balance, you might even want to root for high inflation.
-That is because inflation erodes the value of money, and when inflation is on the rise the value of your mortgage debt becomes less over time.
+That’s because inflation erodes the value of money, and when inflation is on the rise the value of your mortgage debt becomes less over time.
 For those who have fixed rate mortgages, the higher the inflation, the faster the value of that debt is reduced.
 Many people ask why they should pay off a fixed rate loan with more expensive dollars today if they strongly suspect those dollars will be worth significantly less within, say, the next five years or so.

 8. You are confident you can get better returns elsewhere.

-Let’s say you have a mortgage with an interest rate of five percent.
+Let’s say you have a mortgage with an interest rate of 5%.
 But in reality your effective, after-tax interest rate on your loan is less than that.
-If you are paying, say, 25% of your household income to federal and state tax collectors, then your effective interest rate is 25 percent (your tax rate) less than the original 5 percent – or only 3.75 percent.
+If you’re paying, say, 25% of your household income to federal and state tax collectors, then your effective interest rate is 25% (your tax rate) less than the original 5% — or only 3.75%.
 After determining your effective interest rate, you may decide the bar is low enough that you’d rather try earning a bigger return elsewhere.

 Good Reasons Why You SHOULD Pay Off Your Mortgage Early